This video is part of the Meet the Locals series that was originally shown on TVNZ.

 Did you know that New Zealand has at least 35 species native fish?
 The trouble is many of our fish are tiny and hard to find.
 This video shows how DOC uses electric fishing to monitor them.

-The Waikanae Estuary, just north of Wellington, was dying, slowly but surely.
+The Waikanae Estuary was slowly dying.
 It was being strangled by weeds and hemmed in by houses.
-But all is not lost thanks to some passionate estuary-minded locals.
+But all is not lost thanks to some passionate locals.

 In Wellington city you'll find a thriving rainforest, where many of New Zealand’s endangered animals are being given a safe place to live.
 Welcome to the Karori Wildlife Sanctuary.